 An XML sitemap is a list of your website’s URLs.
 Even though paginated URLs are technically indexable, they aren’t an SEO priority, so it’s not worthwhile including them as it increases crawl depth.
 For any page with pagination, link to the View-All version instead.
 Of course, you should include the content itself, so the products, or blogs or whatever you are paginating.

 You always want to make sure search engines understand the relationship between pages of paginated content.
-To achieve this, include links from each page to the following page using tags.
+To achieve this, include links from each page to the following page using a href tags.
 This helps Google bots find subsequent pages.

 Also, consider linking from all individual pages in a collection back to the first page of the collection to emphasize the start of the collection to search engines.
 This lets Google know that the first page of a collection is likely a better landing page than the one that follows.